Ludo Skill Arena India Latest Edition

 Pre-Move Probability Checklist

-• [ ] Immediate Danger: Is any piece within 1–6 spaces of an opponent?
+• [ ] 7-Space Gap: Is any opponent within 6 spaces of my token?

 Core Summary